7 simple ways to eat more veggies

 One serving of veggies is about 75g or ½ a cup of cooked veggies/ 1 cup of green leafy or raw salad vegetables.

-Veggies provide the vitamins and antioxidants that support our immune health, reduce inflammation, improve energy, nourish our gut microbiome and keep our bodies functioning optimally.
+Veggies provide the vitamins, minerals and antioxidants that support our immune health, reduce inflammation, improve energy, nourish our gut microbiome and keep our bodies functioning optimally.

 Vegetables also play a role in maintaining a healthy weight.
 They are rich in satiating fibre, and low in calories.
 Replacing highly refined carbohydrates with non-starchy veggies such as broccoli, green beans and leafy greens, can help balance blood sugar levels.